atlassian/github-for-jira/docs/FAQs.md

 - **Reverse proxy support** - GitHub for Jira does not support reverse proxies.

-<h3>**Q:** Can I connect multiple GitHub Enterprise Servers or GitHub Apps to Jira? </h3>
+<h3>**Q:** Can I connect multiple GitHub Enterprise Servers or GitHub Apps to Jira?</h3>

 **A:** Yes.
 The GitHub for Jira app allows you to connect multiple GitHub servers.
 So you can connect more than one internal GitHub instance to a single Jira account.

 You can also add multiple GitHub Apps for a connected server to connect any GitHub organizations to Jira.
+We recommend doing this as GitHub applies rate limits for GitHub Apps.
+Learn more about [Rate limits for GitHub Apps - GitHub Docs](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps).

 <h3>**Q:** Can I create one master GitHub App in my GitHub Enterprise Server instance and connect it to multiple Jira instances?</h3>